-For people who have diabetes, the ongoing situation in the Gulf Coast being wrought by Hurricane Harvey has an added level of complexity.
+For people who have diabetes, the impending landfall of Hurricane Florence on the Southeast coast has an added level of complexity.
 According to Dr. Elizabeth Halprin, an endocrinologist at Joslin Diabetes Center in Boston,

 What can you do to ensure you’re prepared if a disaster strikes your area?
 According to experts, packing a diabetes emergency kit ahead of time is key.
 The kit should include items such as water, food, clothing and other gear that provides warmth, shelter and tools, lighting, means of communication, hygiene and first-aid items, and diabetes supplies.
 Lisa Katzki, RN, BSN, PHN, notes that some or all of the following medical supplies should be included in the kit: